jllodra/cmod3/readme.md

 ## Do you like it?

-Contribute to the code and make this player better, or make a donation via paypal to jlg.hrtc@gmail.com if you want to support the development.
+Contribute to the code and make this player better, or make a donation via paypal to jlg.hrtc@gmail.com, modarchive.org and scenemusic.net as well.